active-hash/active_hash/README.md

   * ActiveFile: a base class that will reload data from a flat file every time the flat file is changed
   * ActiveYaml: a base class that will turn YAML into a hash and load the data into an ActiveHash object

-### Auto discover of fields

-ActiveYaml can auto-discover fields for you.
-For example, if you have the following yaml:

-    # custom_fields.yml
-    - id: 1
-      custom_field_1: value1
-    - id: 2
-      custom_field_2: value2
-    - id: 3
-      custom_field_3: value3

-And the following class:

-    class CustomField < ActiveYaml::Base
-    end

-Once you call CustomField.load_file, you will have fields, as if you declared this:

-    class CustomField < ActiveYaml::Base
-      fields :custom_field_1, :custom_field_2, :custom_field_3
-    end

 ## Installation

     sudo gem install zilkey-active_hash